 - Evaluate and grade students’ class work, laboratory work, assignments, and papers.

-Psychology Professors with little to no experience tend to make between $36630 and $51210 while the more experienced ones make over $96540 per year.
+Psychology Professors with little to no experience tend to make between $39350 and $55880 while the more experienced ones can earn over $107700 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Psychology Professor is to move to a higher paying state like MA.
-Right now, the highest paying states for Psychology Professors are MA, NY, RI, CA and MD.
+One of the easiest ways to increase your salary as a Postsecondary Psychology Teacher is to move to a higher paying state like CA. Right now, the highest paying states for Psychology Professors are CA, DC, NY, NJ and MA.

-3 other factors that can increase your salary as A Psychology Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Psychology Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Psychology Professors what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other Psychology Professors what degree they had when they got the job and most of them said they had a PhD followed by a Post-Doctoral Training.